maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="error-codes"></a>
 ## Error codes

 RetroBASIC's error codes are mostly modelled on Commodore BASIC 3.5 seen on the Commodore 128, as their list is fairly generic.
 A few additional errors have been added to handle new functionality.
-Others have been left out as they apply to specific tasks like operating the cassette tape.
+Others are not used as they apply to specific tasks like operating the cassette tape.
 Not all of these codes can occur in RetroBASIC, but have been added for completeness.

 <!-- This simulates a definition list by placing two spaces behind the first two lines of each entry.
 Be careful with edits! -->
 0